 Some of the tools for creating long-form content are excellent, but paying for third-party tools is only necessary because of the poor state of many organisations’ native content creation options.
 External dependencies on proprietary platforms leave organisations open to future problems and content can get lost on URLs that sit outside the organisational system.

-Instead of investing in tools for one-off or occasional use, most would be better off investing in their ability to create such content using their own content management systems.
+Instead of investing in tools for one-off or occasional use, most would be better off investing in their ability to create such content using their own content systems.

 Stop talking about long-form, start talking about good content